EXAM INSTRUCTIONS Individual written exam

 University of Stavanger

-1. Students are responsible for keeping themselves informed about schedules, regulations and instructions relevant to their exam.
+1. Students are responsible for keeping themselves informed about Regulations relating to studies and examinations at The University of Stavanger and other instructions relevant to their exam.

 2. Students are responsible for keeping themselves informed about exam dates, as well as the time and place of the examination.

 3. Candidates must be present in the exam room at least 30 minutes before the exam starts.
 If students arrive later than this when they have a digital exam, they will not be granted extra time if they do not get logged in on time for when the exam starts.

 4. During digitals exams, candidates must have their own laptop, cf. Regulations on payment for universities and colleges § 3-3 (3).
 Candidates are required to prepare their machine in advance of the exam.
 The machine must be of recent date and updated so that it can be used for exam completion.

 5. The University does not assume responsibility for damage to the candidate's own PC, any associated equipment, data or software for use during the course of the examination or while the equipment is in UiS's premises.
 The University is not responsible for loss of text / data due to power failure or malfunction of the machine.
 The candidate must make sure to take the necessary backup himself.

 6. Candidates must have a valid ID placed on their desk during the examination (ex: student card, driver's lisence, passport, etc.).
 Without a valid ID, candidates will not be admitted to the exam.
 The student app is not considered a valid ID-card.
 Mobile phones must be placed in designated areas of the room.

 7. Bags and other items brought to the exam room must be placed in designated areas of the room.
 No headwear is allowed during the exam, except for religious purposes.
 Only soundreducing ear plugs are allowed.